 2. Temporary Parking Changes

 Since it may be difficult to access your garage or driveway during the project, please move your vehicles to the street or an alternative parking spot the night before the project begins.
 Plan to park them there when you return from work or running errands as well.
+If you can’t park in your street, you may need to make arrangements to park elsewhere.
+If you anticipate that your contractor will have difficulty parking on your property, tell them in advance.

 3. Find Indoor Activities for Kids and Pets